The Story of Queen Esther in the Bible

 Where did Esther Live?

 Esther was living in exile in Persia, as were many Jews scattered throughout this vast empire.
-By decree, the Jews had been given permission to return to Jerusalem.
+By decree, they had given the Jews permission to return to Jerusalem.
 But Esther’s parents were among those who opted to stay.
-She lived in the capital city of Susa.
+She lived in Susa, the capital city of Persia.

 Esther Family Tree